Erghel/SearXNG-Web-Extension/README.md

 [**SearXNG instances**](https://searx.space/) - you can use other instances of the SearXNG search engine (for this you will need to fork the repository and replace the link for the search query in `manifest.json`).

-# How does it work?
+# How does extension work?
 Extension use `manifest.json` settings which change your main search engine.

 Example: